Viraajthemaker/Viraaj_BlueStampPortfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rxW5v5EISyE?si=iVrA0GKTdf82Tdoz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my second milestone, I finished the whole robot.
 I added the remote, the WLAN module, and the transceiver wireless module.
 What the wireless module does is that there is 1 on the remote, and 1 on the arduino.
 The one on the remote sends a frequency wave to the arduino one which makes the motors move with it.
 When the hexapod turns on, the frequency wave from the remote sends signals to the arduino allowing the movement.
 The acrylic plate was used to extend the controller to allow for the battery for it to be placed on.
 Some challenges I faced when doing this was that my remote could connect to everyone elses exept mine.
 This was because the address for all of our robots were the same.
 I changed the address by changing the code * see next line*.robot.setRemote(byte byte0, ....,byte byte04) and then set the remote to the same address, remote.Set(byte byte0, ...., byte byte05).
 There are 5 bytes in each module.
 Once this was changed, my remote worked for my hexapod.
 In my final milestone, I will 3d print a battery holder and I will create a head to put it in.
 This basketball shaped head will have a speaker inside and it will say commands like, cross, between, behind, defense!